silverstripe/cwp/docs/en/development-tutorials/upgrading.md

 		"my-agency/my-dependency": "*"
 	},

-We also want to apply similar approach to "require-dev" dependencies.
+We also need to apply similar approach to the "require-dev" section.
 The outcome will likely look like this:

 	"require-dev": {
 		"cwp/cwp-recipe-basic-dev": "~1.0.1@stable"
 	},

-Finally, also the "repositories" section needs to be tidied up.
-All the original repositories need to be replaced by a single definition pointing to [https://packages.cwp.govt.nz](https://packages.cwp.govt.nz).
-You still need to retain references to your private modules:
+Finally, the "repositories" section needs to be tidied up.
+All the original repository entries need to be replaced with a single definition pointing to [https://packages.cwp.govt.nz](https://packages.cwp.govt.nz).
+You still need to retain references to your private modules though.
+Here is an example outcome:

 	"repositories": [
 		{